 The hindgut ends at the upper rectum.
-Anatomically, this is marked by the pectinate line also known as the dentate line, which is a line of transition from columnar epithelium above, to stratified squamous epithelium below.
-In addition to this histologic differenec, gross morphologic differences also allow identification of the pectinate line.
+Anatomically, this is marked by the pectinate line (a.k.a. dentate line), which is a line of transition from columnar epithelium to stratified squamous epithelium.

-The border between upper and lower rectum and therefore the end of the hindgut, is marked by the pectinate line, the pecs-tin-ape.
-The pectinate line is a line that can be visualized both grossly and on histology that represents an area of transition from culumnar epithelium above, to stratified squamous below.
+The border between upper and lower rectum and therefore the end of the hindgut, is marked by the pectinate line.
+The pectinate line is a line that can be visualized both grossly and on histology that represents an area of transition from columnar epithelium to stratified squamous epithelium.

-The hindgut is supplied by the inferior mesenteric artery, which is the last of the three gut-supplying arteries to branch off the aorta as it is tracked inferiorly.
+The hindgut is supplied by the inferior mesenteric artery (IMA), which is the last of the three gut-supplying arteries to branch off the aorta as it is tracked inferiorly.

-The pelvic plexus provides parasympathetic innervation to the hindgut.
+The pelvic splanchnic nerves provide parasympathetic innervation to the hindgut.
 They arise from S2-4.